• MMAT5370

 Lecture Notes

-Once you have enrolled your course, we will send you a username and password to access your online learning resources.
+Once you have enrolled in the course, we will send you a username and password to access your online learning resources.

 Please click the link below to download the lecture notes.